omc/websolr-guides/Heroku-Add-on.md

 require 'sunspot/rails/tasks'
 ```

-You may wish to familiarize yourself with the available tasks by running rake -T sunspot.
+You may wish to familiarize yourself with the available tasks by running *rake -T sunspot*.

 ### Running a local Solr server with Sunspot